ankur-tutlani/norm-evolution-network/README.md

 5. random: Compute a random graph by swapping edges of a given graph.
 The given graph used is Watts–Strogatz small-world graph (the one produced by ‘small_world1’).
 6. grid2d: Return the 2d grid graph of mxn nodes, each connected to its nearest neighbors.

 We have used the networkx python library to populate these graphs.
-For more information around these graphs are how these are produced please refer to the documentation of this library on networkx · PyPI
+For more information around these graphs and how these are produced please refer to the link in the reference section.